Chart Color Schemes

 Coogee features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Coogee, as per the latest Census, consisted of 10.6% houses and 89.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Coogee was at 23.5%, with mortgaged dwellings at 20.9% and rented ones at 55.6%.
+In Coogee, as per the latest Census evaluation, 10.6% of dwellings were houses while 89.4% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is in contrast to Sydney metropolitan area's dwelling composition of 55.9% houses and 44.1% other dwellings.
+Home ownership in Coogee stood at 23.5%, with mortgaged dwellings at 20.9% and rented ones at 55.6%.
 The median monthly mortgage repayment in the area was $3,226, higher than Sydney metro's average of $2,427.
-Median weekly rent in Coogee was recorded at $650, compared to Sydney metro's $470.
-Nationally, Coogee's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure for Coogee was $650, compared to Sydney metro's $470.
+Nationally, Coogee's median monthly mortgage repayments were significantly higher at $3,226 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing